OSGeo/gdal/gdal/doc/source/drivers/raster/cog.rst

     be used (even if the dimension of the smallest level is not < 512 pixels), and if there is no source overview, none will be generated.

+Reprojection related creation options
+*************************************

+- **TILING_SCHEME=CUSTOM/GoogleMapsCompatible**: If set to ``GoogleMapsCompatible``,
+  reprojection to EPSG:3857 using a GoogleMapsCompatible tiling schme will be automatically done.
+The default block size in that case will be 256.
+If explicitly setting another block size, this one will be taken into account (that is if setting a higher value than 256, the original GoogleMapsCompatible tiling scheme is modified to take into account the size of the HiDiPi tiles).
+  In GoogleMapsCompatible mode, TARGET_SRS, RES and EXTENT options are ignored.

+- **TARGET_SRS=string**: to force reprojection of the input dataset to another SRS.
+The string can be a WKT string, a EPSG:XXXX code or a PROJ string.

+- **RES=value**: Set the resolution of the target raster, in the units of TARGET_SRS.
+Only taken into account if TARGET_SRS is specified.

+- **EXTENT=minx,miny,maxx,maxy**: Set the extent of the target raster, in the units of TARGET_SRS.
+Only taken into account if TARGET_SRS is specified.

+- **ALIGNED_LEVELS=INT**: Number of overview levels for which GeoTIFF tile and WebMercator tiles match.
+When specifying this option, padding tiles will be added to the left and top sides of the target raster, when needed, so that a GeoTIFF tile matches with a tile of the GoogleMapsCompatible tiling scheme.
+  Only taken into account if TILING_SCHEME=GoogleMapsCompatible.
+As up to 2^ALIGNED_LEVELS tiles can be added in each dimension, it is the responsibility of the user to use this setting with care (a hard limit of 10 is enforced by the driver).

+- **ADD_ALPHA=YES/NO**: Whether an alpha band is added in case of reprojection.
+  Defaults to YES.

 File format details
 -------------------